 When the clock approaches midnight, the family would normally go outside to witness the spectacular display of fireworks and firecrackers that takes place.
 Many families will likely buy fireworks sets of their own to light up the sky and join in.
-The amazing scene can last for up to an hour in many rural areas, and leaves the roads and ground completely covered with the red paper remains of the firecrackers, and with a heavy red-tinted layer of smoke covering the skies.
+The amazing scene can last for up to an hour in many rural areas and leaves the roads and ground completely covered with the red paper remains of the firecrackers, and with a heavy red-tinted layer of smoke covering the skies.
 It truly is a mesmerizing sight!

 Midnight is also the time when the New Year bell is rung.
 Many areas, such as temples or large squares, may have bells, that are traditionally rung to mark the New Year's beginning.
 Some families may even choose to make a trip up to a mountain temple specifically to hear the bell rung, as it is believed to bring good fortune.

 Where Do Chinese New Year Reunion Dinners Take Place?